 What Is Independent Living ~ Options in Denver, Colorado

-Click here for a list of independent living communities in the Denver metro area.
+Click here for a listing of independent living communities in the Denver metro area.

 There are dozens of independent living communities located throughout the Denver metro area, designed for seniors who are able to live independently and perform most or all of their daily activities without assistance.

 Independent living varies by community, but in general, these are age-restricted complexes that have apartments (or sometimes houses) for seniors.
 Each senior (or couple) lives in a private apartment and pays a monthly rent.
 The apartments have kitchens – often full-size kitchens – but there’s also a community dining area where you can join other seniors for meals.
 In independent living, you furnish your own space, and you can live in your apartment for as long as you’re able to meet the health and independence criteria of the community you’ve chosen.

 There is no “buy-in” fee required with independent living, but there can be a move-in fee, community fee, or deposit.

 Amenities And Activities In Independent Living